 John: I don't care!
 Haven't you learned anything yet?
 Haven't you figured out why you can't kill people?

-In The Dresden Files, this is a big part of how Harry Dresden's Chronic Hero Syndrome manifests itself and gets him in trouble, to the point that his epitaph reads "He died doing the right thing."
-It's most noticeable in the third book, when he's forced into a Sadistic Choice between stopping a vampire from sacrificing an innocent girl and starting an all-out war between two of the most powerful magical factions on earth.
+In The Dresden Files, this is a big part of how Harry Dresden's Chronic Hero Syndrome manifests itself and gets him in trouble, to the point his enemy mockingly gives him a gravestone with the epitaph reading "He died doing the right thing."
+It's most noticeable in the third book, when he was given said gravestone by the big bad, when he's forced into a Sadistic Choice between stopping a vampire from sacrificing an innocent girl that would also unmake a holy sword that contains one of the nails that pierced Christ and once given the name Excalibur and starting an all-out war between two of the most powerful magical factions on earth.
 He chooses to save the girl, and the resulting war is a central plot element for the next eight books in the series.

 Explicitly stated to be the duty of a Samurai in The Hagakure: Book of the Samurai.
 Amongst other virtues, a samurai is supposed to always act for the sake of justice without any hesitation (making a decision "within seven breaths"), and to never show any fear of death.
 Thinking of the consequences of their actions, and thus failing to act, is said to be shameful.
 However, the "heroism" here is relative—samurai were also expected to obey and serve their masters no matter what, even if they found the task objectionable.